 Beef tenderloin tends to be a larger cut of meat, but it’s really easy to cook since it’s so tender.
+Smoked beef tenderloin is expensive but well worth the extra cost.
 Unlike other cuts of meat on our list, you won’t be left with a chewy or tough product if you don’t cook it for long enough.

 The beef loin is intensely flavorful, so you can use just about anything that you have in your cupboards.
 Even oil, salt, and pepper will yield you an incredible dish.
 Since you don’t need to cook the toughness out of it, you can have beef loin as rare as you would like.
 Generally, an internal temperature of 125 is rare, 135 is medium-rare, and 145 is medium.

 There shouldn’t be too much fat on your cut of beef loin, and that internal fat is what’s going to give it its silky texture.
 Still, you will want to trim any outer fat from your cut.
 Try to remove any silvery bits as well.

 You can either chop the beef loin into rounds or BBQ it whole.
 If you opt to do it whole, it will take between 45 minutes to an hour, and you should let it rest for at least 15 minutes before cutting into it.

 If you want to do something really spectacular at your next BBQ, why not invest in one of these premium cuts of meat?
 You will not regret it!

 Round cuts come from the back legs of the cow, but they’re not the same as shanks because they are higher up on the animal.
 There are a few subprimal cuts of the round, including eye round, bottom round, and top round.
 All of these different cuts are equally as good and can be BBQ’d in a delicious way.